 From the marketer’s perspective, the push is repeating — the copy stays the same from one day to another, as well as from one user to another.
 What is personalized is the scheduled time chosen by each particular user.

 In Pushwoosh, you can create a similar reminder with the use of Scheduled Launch in Pushwoosh Customer Journey Builder.
+Learn more ways to use the right timing to your advantage with Pushwoosh's features for scheduled campaigns.

 4. Keep Your Users Engaged with Personalized Event-Triggered Messaging